-Bit will allow your organisation to better understand what elements of the trust quadrant you're good at and where there are opportunities to improve as well.at you capture aboutBy coll your customers.
-The real key is to obtain data from each trust lever so you can aggregate results and formulate a Trust Score for your business;
+Capturing data on all four quadrants of the trust score will allow your organisation to better understand what elements of the trust quadrant you're good at and where there are opportunities to improve.
+It is integral that you obtain data from each trust lever so you can aggregate results and formulate a Trust Score for your business;

 I always know who to contact